Why prompt engineers need A/B testing

 - Detecting a 5% improvement: ~1,600 tasks per variant

 If your expected improvement is small, you need more data.
-ClawSplit calculates required sample sizes before you start, so you know how long the experiment will take.
+ClawSplit calculates required sample sizes before you start, so you know how long the experiment will run.

 Start testing, stop guessing